 Community cats, sometimes called free-roaming or feral cats, are common in Pinellas County.
-In order work towards a no kill Pinellas, we work with MEOW Now to get these cats spayed/neutered and returned to the location at which they were found.
+In order work towards a no kill Pinellas, we work with MEOW Now and community caregivers to get these cats spayed/neutered and returned to the location at which they were found.

 Frequently Asked Questions about Community Cats and TNVR: